So Far Away (Staind song): Reception

 Bram Teitelman of Billboard reviewed the song favorably, predicting a rock radio smash due to "the lyrics' sunny disposition and a return to the sonic qualities that radio previously embraced."
 Teitelman called it a "midtempo song anchored by frontman Aaron Lewis' expressive vocals."
 Katherine Turman described the song as "an honest and grateful musing on success"; fans however feel that the song represents Aaron Lewis moving on in life and speaking of hope and uncertainty, along with the running theme of 14 Shades of Grey.
 The song was featured in the ninth episode of the third season of the series Smallville, and was used for a TV spot for the 2004 Marvel superhero film The Punisher.
 The song was also featured on twelfth episode of the fourth season of the TV series SEAL Team.

 Music video

 The music video for the song was directed by Nigel Dick, and is a collage of clips of the band's live performances, some shots of Aaron Lewis' oldest daughter Zoe Jane (who was 1 at the time of filming), and other tour footage.
-It was filmed during a live performance at Freedom Hall in Louisville, KY.
+It was filmed during a live performance at Freedom Hall in Louisville, Kentucky.